maydayv7/dotfiles/README.md

 Download the latest NixOS `.iso` from the [Releases](../../releases/latest) page and burn it to a USB using a flashing utility such as [Etcher](https://www.balena.io/etcher/)

+> [!IMPORTANT]
+> These instructions are mainly intended for personal use.
-**_Important:_** In order to directly use the configuration, you must first create a clone of this repository and follow steps 2 to 6 from the above section, and preferably upload it to a hosting platform like GitHub/GitLab
+> In order to directly use the configuration, you must first create a clone of this repository and follow steps 2 to 6 from the first section, and preferably create your own install media

 <details>
 <summary><i>Additional Install Media</i></summary>